The decline of the Catholic Clergy in the U.S.A.

 Extrapolating from that, the Catholic church in his diocese would cease to exist by 2028.

-increase in every important aspect of Catholic life until the mid-sixties:
+documents a steady increase in every important aspect of Catholic life

-more than one third of the figure for 1944.
-The figures for baptisms for
+little more than one third of the figure for 1944.
+The figures for baptisms

-Nor can it be presumed that even half the children who are baptized will
+(2003).
+Nor can it be presumed that even half the children who are baptized

 of the figures for a typical diocese indicates that less than half the